 If you're looking for a good way to securely send large files, use MedSecureSend (MSS).
-Using MSS keeps your restricted or confidential information secure while it is sent.
+Using MSS keeps your High, Moderate, or Low Risk Information secure while it is sent.
 You are encouraged to use MedSecureSend (MSS) when sending large files to individuals outside of Stanford.
 MSS is easy to use, and helps you avoid attachment size limits: with MedSecureSend you can send files or folders up to 100GB per transfer.

 Read below to learn how to:

 - Invite a colleague to share files with you

 For more assistance using MSS, read the MedSecureSend FAQ, or contact IRT Information Security Services (firstname.lastname@example.org).